 - Will a significant number of new faculty members be required?

 - Will significant additional library/learning resources be needed?

 - Will the CIP code change?

 Source: SACSCOC, SCHEV.

 - Substantive Change: A significant modification or expansion of the nature and scope of an accredited institution.
-According to SACSCOC, a substantive change includes:
+Substantive changes include but are not limited to:

 - Any change in the established mission or objectives of the institution.

 - Any change in legal status, form of control, or ownership of the institution.

 - The addition of a program that represents a significant departure, either in content or method of delivery, from those that were offered when the institution was last evaluated.

 - The addition of courses or programs of study at a degree or credential level different from that which is included in the institution’s current accreditation or reaffirmation.